The Engineering ToolBox Web Google

 Formula (1) can also be used with SI units.
 The expansion coefficient must be adjusted to oC.

-Example - Thermal Expansion of Heated Alloy Steel
+Example - Thermal Expansion of an Alloy Steel Pipe

 .